Psychological Sciences (MA)

 - Submit Online Application: Please create your online account and submit your application by following the general application instructions and pay (or waive) the non-refundable $60 application fee.
 Once this step has been completed, the online portal will allow you to upload your supplemental materials.

-The following is a list of the supplemental materials that will accompany your application for the Psychology (MA) program:
+The following is a list of the supplemental materials that will accompany your application for the Psychological Sciences (MA) program:

 - Transcript: One from each college attended.

 - Essays/Personal Statement: Please write an integrated essay providing a response to each of the following questions.

 - What are your goals for graduate study and your future career?

 - In what ways do your academic background and your professional experiences provide evidence of your potential for success in the program you selected and in your eventual career?
 Please give specific examples of relevant coursework and/or experience.